 On the flip side, the Rimmel Moisture Renew is a bit silkier in texture, which I think maybe makes it ever so slightly less effective, but WAY more pleasant feeling to wear.
 I also really like the fact that it’s self sharpening (while MUFE’s is not), which is generally just way easier to maintain and use.

-The verdict.
 If you’re looking for a clear lip liner, you really can’t beat Rimmel’s, especially for the price.
 It works decently well, is super cheap, and doesn’t leave your lips feeling overly dried out.

 I know this post was a long one, but I hope these side-by-side comparisons will help to steer you in the right direction for getting the most bang for your buck.
 If you’ve tried any of these products, I’d love to hear your thoughts as well.
 Or, if you know of another potential (or better) dupe, I totally want to hear about it!
 I really think the drugstores have been upping their game lately, and there’s more and more out their to rival pricier brands.